The AIr™ Patent

 “Method for controlling a flying body for cleaning surfaces, comprising a sensor system for the detection of geometrical characteristics of an object and the alignment of a flying body according to said object in order to clean it using the airflow of said flying body.”

-This claim defines a process where drones equipped with sensors to autonomously detect and align themselves with surfaces to clean them with their own airflow.
+This claim defines a process where drones equipped with sensors autonomously detect and align themselves with surfaces to clean them with their own airflow.
 The method enables precision cleaning while avoiding physical contact.

 Licensing this patented method enables businesses to leverage existing drones equipped with standard sensors to enter new markets, respond effectively to tenders requiring innovative cleaning solutions, and gain advantages in sustainability-driven industries.

-Global Protection Territories
+Global Protection

 Australia: AU2015285989B2